• Skip to primary navigation

 3. Repairing or Replacing Panels

-For minor damages like cracks or small holes, you can use wood putty or filler to patch the affected areas.
+For minor damages like cracks or small holes, you can replace the damaged fence pickets

 However, if the damage is extensive or if the panels are rotting, it’s best to replace them entirely.

-Remove the damaged panels carefully, taking care not to cause further harm to the surrounding structure.
+Remove the damaged panels carefully, taking care not to cause further harm to the surrounding structure or fence posts.

-Install the new panels securely, ensuring they are level and properly aligned with the rest of the fence.
+Install the new fence panels securely utilizing ring shank galvanized nails, ensuring they are level and properly aligned with the rest of the fence.

 4. Fixing Leaning Posts

-Leaning posts compromise the stability of your fence and should be fixed promptly.
+Leaning posts can compromise the stability of your fence and should be fixed as soon as possible.

-Start by digging around the base of the leaning post and assess if it is rotten or damaged.
-If the post is salvageable, reinforce it with concrete for added stability.
+Attempt to dig around the base of the leaning post to see whether it is rotten or damaged.
+If it still proves good, just attach it with concrete to make it more stable.

-If it’s beyond repair, replace it with a new post and secure it firmly in the ground.
+If it’s irreparable, then replace it with a new one, securing it firmly into the ground.

 5. Dealing with Rust and Corrosion